 It’s a jump.
 But who doesn’t like a trampoline?

-What then, is the biblical definition of murder?
+Okay.
+So, the next important question is this: what is the biblical definition of murder?

 Jesus had some thoughts: